Twisted Alexander Modules of Hyperplane Arrangement Complements: Acknowledgements

 \section{Acknowledgements}

-The author would like to thank her advisor, Laurentiu Maxim, for all of his guidance and support.
+The author would like to thank Lauren\c{t}iu Maxim for all of his guidance and support during this project.
 She would also like to acknowledge Enrique Artal-Bartolo, Jos\' e Ignacio Cogolludo-Agust\' in, and Miguel \' Angel Marco-Buzun\' ariz for the interesting discussions we had about this topic.

+\begin{bibdiv} \begin{biblist} \bib{arv}{article}{ author={Arvola, W. A.}, title={The fundamental group of the complement of an arrangement of complex hyperplanes}, journal={Topology}, volume={31}, date={1992}, number={4}, pages={757--765} }